 There has been much confusion over the legal ramifications of listing certain plants as invasive.
-The best example of this is the Florida Exotic Pest Plant Council (FLEPPC) Invasive Plant List.
-FLEPPC is a nonprofit professional organization founded in 1984 to increase public awareness of the significant threat that non-native invasive plant species pose to native species, communities, and ecosystems, and to develop integrated management and control strategies to halt the spread of exotic species in natural areas.
-FLEPPC maintains a list of plant species considered by a committee of botanists, ecologists, and land managers to be invasive in Florida.
-This list is available on the FLEPPC website (http://www.fleppc.org).
-The purpose of the FLEPPC list is to alert land managers to plant species that have demonstrated invasiveness in Florida.
+The best example of this is the Florida Invasive Species Council (FISC) invasive plant list.
+FISC was formerly known as the Florida Exotic Pest Plant Council (FLEPPC) and maintains an Invasive Plant List.
+FISC is a nonprofit professional organization founded in 1984 to increase public awareness of the significant threat that non-native invasive plant species pose to native species, communities, and ecosystems, and to develop integrated management and control strategies to halt the spread of exotic species in natural areas.
+FISC maintains a list of plant species considered by a committee of botanists, ecologists, and land managers to be invasive in Florida.
+This list is available on the FISC website (https://floridainvasivespecies.org/plantlist.cfm).
+The purpose of the FISC list is to alert land managers to plant species that have demonstrated invasiveness in Florida.
 However, the list does not have statutory authority.

 Plant species included in this publication are not limited to either of these lists.
 They are included because they have warranted control measures in at least one natural area in the state and should be viewed as potentially invasive in other natural areas.
 Some of the plants are still used in landscaping and sold in the nursery industry.